openshift/machine-config-operator/docs/etcd-quorum-guard.md

 For the etcd cluster to remain usable, we must maintain quorum, which is a majority of all etcd members.
-For example, an etcd cluster with 3 members (i.e. a 3 master deployment) must have at least 2 healthy etcd member to meet the quorum limit.
+For example, an etcd cluster with 3 members (i.e. a 3 master deployment) must have at least 2 healthy etcd members to meet the quorum limit.

 There are situations where 2 etcd members could be down at once: